PennyLeScroche/PennyLeScroche.github.io/dealing-with-deities.md

 ## Scenes

 A scene is just like a scene in a play or tv show.
 It occurs in one location and lasts for a short while, taking us through a small part of the overall story.
-Each scene, with the exception of the final scene, will give one demigod the spotlight.
+Each scene will give the spotlight to one demigod, except fot the final scene.
 The player with the spotlight is responsible for establishing and leading the scene centered on what their demigod is doing.
 Optionally, for a longer session or for smaller groups, give each demigod the spotlight twice.
+The first scene is started by the most creative player.

 ### Establish the Scene

 The player with the spotlight will determine who is in the scene and where it is taking place.
-This includes the demigods, any notable mortals, and how large of a crowd of non-notable mortals are around, if any.
-Describe what the location looks like what what sort of conflict your demigod is having.
+If no existing mortal fits your idea for a scene, create a new Mortal.
+Invite at least one other demigod into the scene, every demigod should be a guest in a scene at least once before the final scene.
+Describe the location and what conflict your demigod is having.
+If you need inspiration, place your Demigod in a scene where they would be in a good position to gain power, and feel free to ask your fellow players for suggestions.
 Any player not playing a demigod in the scene will be in charge of any mortals present.
 A scene can have up to 5 notable mortals, and a crowd of nameless mortals.

 ### Play through the scene

 The spotlight player will begin by describing or acting out what their demigod is doing.
 The other present demigods and mortals will react to what they are doing, and the spotlight player will react in turn.
-When any player wishes to change the situation, draw cards to determine how that action resolves.
+When any player wishes to change the situation, make a draw to determine how that action resolves.
 Play goes on until the scene is resolved, or a timer can be set.

 ### End the Scene